gfrmin/statlearningpres/gapres.md

    Advantage: Much easier to estimate parameters than whole function.

-   Disadvantage: Our choice of $f$ might be wrong, or even very wrong.
+   Disadvantage: Our choice of the form of $f$ might be wrong, or even very wrong.

 How to estimate f
 ===